 This post may contain affiliate links, see my Affiliates Disclosure.

 Small Batch Cornbread recipe to help you manage portion size and avoid over-eating!
 Cornbread is a delicious addition to winter-time meals, but most recipes make a HUGE amount of cornbread!
 The temptation to over-eat on cornbread is real!
+Try this healthy alternative.

-I decided to dig-out my super-cute, super-small skillet (6 1/2″) and downsize my cornbread recipe to make a more manageable amount of cornbread deliciousness.
+I decided to dig out my super-cute, super-small skillet (6 1/2″) and downsize my cornbread recipe to make a more manageable amount of cornbread deliciousness.
 For those who are counting carbs, if your serving size is a quarter of the cornbread recipe, you will get just 13 grams carb.
 Enjoy!

 Small Batch Cornbread